How do I prepare for the cleaning lady is a question I have heard many times through the years.

 Scatter and clutter are nearly the same with very minor differences.

-Those things we must do before the cleaning lady comes
+Do these things before the cleaning lady comes

 - Pick up all the scatter